-Species planted: In many cases, despite the species having the appropriate technological packages, their development for the project region is not as expected, leading to high mortality and poor development of the stands, affecting the projections of capture, for which the change of species is necessary to provide continuity to the commercial forestry project.
+Species planted: In many cases, despite the species having the appropriate technological packages, their development for the project region is not as expected, leading to high mortality and poor development of the stands, affecting the projections of CO2 capture, for which the change of species is necessary to provide continuity to the commercial forestry project.

 Monitoring mortality and replanting.
 It is important in the first year of establishment to maintain homogeneity of the stands at optimal densities per hectare.
-This monitoring allows for replanting in a timely manner, since late replanting within the same plot, in many cases, generates asynchrony in the development of the trees and would require different management plans in those spaces with replanting.
+This monitoring allows for replanting promptly, since late replanting within the same plot, in many cases, generates asynchrony in the development of the trees and would require different management plans in those spaces with replanting.

 Forest management monitoring.

 These activities undoubtedly also affect the greenhouse gas balances that are to be mitigated, given that poor stand development affects their growth and atmospheric carbon capture.
 The aspects to be monitored are associated with activities carried out by species, lot, intervened area, and farm.
-These are: Cleaning of plots after sowing (biomass removed and left within the plots), pruning (intensity, biomass or volume removed), or thinning, harvesting (intensity, biomass or volume removed), replanting of stands that are of several rotations over the duration of the project, monitor disturbances such as burning, diseases and biomass loss said condition.
+These are Cleaning of plots after sowing (biomass removed and left within the plots), pruning (intensity, biomass, or volume removed), or thinning, harvesting (intensity, biomass, or volume removed), replanting of stands that are of several rotations over the duration of the project, monitor disturbances such as burning, diseases and biomass loss because of said condition.
 Finally, the development of the trees is evaluated through growth monitoring plots.

 To monitor the development of the project, the stratification of the stands is necessary.

 Stand stratification: Stratification is the key when carrying out reduced emissions assessments.
-It is recommended to develop stratifications based on aspects such as: species, sowing date, silvicultural management, among others, since it is presumed that these aspects will allow unifying lots that present similar removal conditions and carbon content.
-However, it is highlighted that stratification seeks to unify areas with similar carbon content, regardless of management or species, since these can have effects such as pests, fires, site qualities, among others that make stratification reformulate.
+It is recommended to develop stratifications based on aspects such as species, sowing date, and silvicultural management, among others, since it is presumed that these aspects will allow unifying lots that present similar removal conditions and carbon content.
+However, it is highlighted that stratification seeks to unify areas with similar carbon content, regardless of management or species, since these can have effects such as pests, fires, and site qualities, among others that make stratification reformulate.

 For the current project proposal, stratification will be developed, initially discriminating into two types of stands: